Is a municipality required to share non-manufacturing omitted taxes with other taxing jurisdictions?

-If the amount of omitted tax on a municipality's tax roll is $5,000 or less, is the municipality required to file a request with DOR?
+If the amount of omitted tax is less than $250, is the municipality required to file a request with DOR?

-No. If the total amount of omitted tax on the municipality's tax roll is $5,000 or less, a municipality is not required to file a Request for Sharing Non-Manufacuring Omitted Taxes (Form PC-205) with DOR.
+No. If the amount of omitted tax is less than $250, a municipality is not required to file a Request for Sharing Non-Manufacturing Omitted Taxes (Form PC-205) with DOR.

 You must electronically file (e-file) Form PC-205.
 This form is located in

 If DOR determines the omitted taxes affect the equalized value, when does a municipality need to settle with other taxing jurisdictions?